quocthanh2694/micro-fe-web-component-build-library/README.md

 yarn start
 ```

-Lerna will start all projects parallelly and open in the browser.
+Lerna will start all projects parallelly and open them in the browser.

 - Container: http://localhost:3000/
 - Shop: http://localhost:3001/